Skip to main content

 required

-A random 32-character secret key used to encrypt user sessions
+A random secret key used to encrypt user sessions.
+Must be at least 32 characters.
+Generate one with openssl rand -base64 32.

 SUPPORT_EMAIL